Please consider the refund policies below before you enroll.

 Unearned Title IV Funds

 The amount of grant and loan assistance awarded under Title IV that has not been earned by the student and must be returned to the programs.
 The unearned Title IV funds percentage is determined by subtracting the earned Title IV percentage from 100.
-To calculate the amount of unearned Title IV funds, multiply the total disbursed federal financial aid by the unearned Title IV refund percentage.
+To calculate the amount of unearned Title IV funds, multiply the total disbursed federal financial aid the unearned Title IV refund percentage.

 For the determination of and calculation of aid earned and unearned, only scheduled hours are used to determine the percentage of the period completed by a student withdrawing from a clock hour program.